stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Artificial Intelligence and The Superorganism" – The Great Simplification.md

-two blind spots i think in that narrative. so we could say the costs and the sustainability of the story. and so if you talk about the story   of progress, particularly like the post modernity version of science technology   and the associated social technologies, not just [[physical tech]] because capitalism and   democracy and international relations are all kind of coordination systems that we   can call a social technology, a way of applying intelligence to achieving goals and doing things   of which you can consider language in early social technology, which it is. if you ask   the many, many indigenous cultures who were genocided or extincted or who have just remnants   of their culture left, or if you ask all of the extincted species or all of the endangered species   or all of the highly oppressed people, their version of the progress narrative is different.
+two blind spots i think in that narrative. so we could say the costs and the sustainability of the story. and so if you talk about the story   of progress, particularly like the post modernity version of science technology   and the associated [[social tech|social technologies]], not just [[physical tech]] because capitalism and   democracy and international relations are all kind of coordination systems that we   can call a [[social tech|social technology]], a way of applying intelligence to achieving goals and doing things   of which you can consider language in early [[social tech|social technology]], which it is. if you ask   the many, many indigenous cultures who were genocided or extincted or who have just remnants   of their culture left, or if you ask all of the extincted species or all of the endangered species   or all of the highly oppressed people, their version of the progress narrative is different.